Trees help clean the air we breathe, filter the water we drink, and provide habitat to over 80% of the world's terrestrial biodiversity.

-Trees are like the vacuums of our planet.
-Through their leaves and bark, they suck up harmful pollutants and release clean oxygen for us to breathe.
+Trees help to clean the air we breathe.
+Through their leaves and bark, they absorb harmful pollutants and release clean oxygen for us to breathe.
 In urban environments, trees absorb pollutant gases like nitrogen oxides, ozone, and carbon monoxide, and sweep up particles like dust and smoke.
 Increasing levels of carbon dioxide caused by deforestation and fossil fuel combustion trap heat in the atmosphere.
-Healthy, strong trees act as carbon sinks; absorbing atmospheric carbon dioxide and reducing the effects of climate change.
+Healthy, strong trees act as carbon sinks, offset carbon and reducing the effects of climate change.

 A single tree can be home to hundreds of species of insect, fungi, moss, mammals, and plants.
 Depending on the kind of food and shelter they need, different forest animals require different types of habitat.
 Without trees, forest creatures would have nowhere to call home.

-- Middle-Aged Forests: In middle-aged forests, taller trees begin to outgrow weaker trees and vegetation.
-An open canopy allows for the growth of ground vegetation prefered by animals like salamander, elk, and tree frogs.
+Middle-Aged Forests: In middle-aged forests, taller trees begin to outgrow weaker trees and vegetation.
+An open canopy allows for the growth of ground vegetation prefered by animals like salamanders, elk, and tree frogs.

-- Older Forests: With large trees, a complex canopy, and a highly developed understory of vegetation, old forests provide habitat for an array of animals, including bats, squirrels, and a variety of birds.
+Older Forests: With large trees, a complex canopy, and a highly developed understory of vegetation, old forests provide habitat for an array of animals, including bats, squirrels, and many birds.

 Did you know that hospital patients with rooms overlooking trees recover faster than those without the same view?
-It’s impossible to ignore that feeling of elation you feel walking through a calm, quiet forest.
-Trees help reduce stress, anxiety, and allow us to reconnect with nature.
+It’s impossible to ignore that feeling of elation you get while walking through a calm, quiet forest.
+Trees help reduce stress and anxiety, and allow us to reconnect with nature.
 In addition, shade provided by tree coverage helps protect our skin from the ever-increasing harshness of the sun.